Agriculture in the United Kingdom

-Agriculture in the United Kingdom uses 70% of the country's land area, employs 1% of its workforce (462,000 people) and contributes 0.5% of its gross value added (£13.7 billion).
-The UK currently produces about 54% of its domestic food consumption.
+Agriculture in the United Kingdom uses 69% of the country's land area, employs around 446,000 people and contributes 0.6% of its gross value added (£15.9 billion).
+The UK currently produces about 60% of its domestic food consumption.

 Agricultural activity occurs in most rural locations.
 It is concentrated in the drier east (for crops) and the wetter west (for livestock).
 There are 191,000 farm holdings, which vary widely in size.

 Despite skilled farmers, advanced technology, fertile soil and subsidies, farm earnings are relatively low, mainly due to low prices at the farm gate.
 Low earnings, high land prices and a shortage of let farmland discourage young people from joining the industry.
 The average (median) age of the British farm holder was about 60 in 2016; the UK government has stopped collecting age data for farmers.

 Recently there have been moves towards organic farming in an attempt to sustain profits, and many farmers supplement their income by diversifying activities away from pure agriculture.
 Biofuels present new opportunities for farmers against a background of rising fears about fossil fuel prices, energy security, and climate change.
-Intensive agriculture in the UK poses a major threat to biodiversity and soil health.
+Intensive agriculture in the UK poses a threat to biodiversity and soil health.